0pb/smalldevops/README.md

 - Work on latest Firefox, didn't test on chrome, opera or IE.
 - Work on ubuntu, didn't test on other distro or windows.
 The biggest problem that could arise would be the time function and the stdout not being recognized.
 - Only support unittest by default for now.
+- **Doesn't get every data from git** : If you decide to use it in a project with lot of commit already, it *won't* get the past commit data and information.
+It would require the script to run throught every commit in the right order, run the test and record those data.
+I might add that feature in the futur but for now it is not possible.

 ---